3esmit/whatsapp-unofficial-client/README.md

 `sudo make linux_x86` or `sudo make linux_x64`

-For Arch Linux users, this application is currently available on [AUR](https://aur.archlinux.org/packages/whatsapp-desktop-bin/).

-`yaourt whatsapp-desktop-bin `

 Run the application by `/opt/whatsapp_unofficial_client/whatsapp` or through searching for "WhatsApp" in the main menu.